nicolasfauchereau/PICT_notebooks/README.md

 #### Features

 - [x] Analog Selection, equal and inverse distance weighting
-- [ ] Heatmaps for all CRs / synoptic types
+- [x] Heatmaps for all CRs / synoptic types
-- [x] Histogram outputs for all CRs / synoptic types
+- [x] Histogram outputs for all CRs / synoptic types --> bug in the plotting, should be easy to fix
 - [x] Ensemble Generation
 - [x] Climatology Periods
 - [x] Detrended vs un-detrended
-- [ ] version control and tracking of the proxy files
+- [/] version control and tracking of the proxy files: Can only be managed using git / github

 #### A maybe